I am a Research Fellow at the Institute of English Studies, School of Advanced Study, University of London.

-I like organising conferences and events.
+I regularly organise conferences and events.
 These include:

 A symposium on ‘What should the state do?’ at All Souls, Oxford in June 2016.

 A public event on bureaucracy at the Institute of Contemporary Arts with David Graeber, Mark Fisher and Jeremy Gilbert in 2015.
 This was the result of a knowledge exchange project with the National Audit Office, artists and academics to explore the curious burgeoning of modern bureaucracy.